-Once the team begins to move their equipment and materials into the staging area, the judges can start checking all items for compliance with the Rules.
-Everything that goes into the staging area is subject to the Rules, and any noncompliant item will be penalized and documented on the data forms.
-Judges should also verify that competitors are properly wearing the required safety equipment.
+The main competition starts with the timed construction event.
+When it is your team's turn to compete, you will place your equipment and materials into the designated staging areas.
+Judges will start checking all items for compliance with the Rules.
+Everything that goes into the staging area is subject to the Rules, and any non-compliant item will be penalized and documented on the data forms.
+Judges will also verify that competitors are properly wearing the required safety equipment.